maximilianh/pubMunch/README.md

 server / cluster system.
 E.g. pubCrawl2 needs your email address, pubConvX need the cluster system (SGE or parasol) and various input/output directories.

+The settings in lib/pubConf.py can be overridden in a local configuration file.
+If an environment variable PUBMUNCH_CONF is specified, it point to the user defined file, otherwise ~/.pubConf is used, if it exists.
+If a variable is not overridden in the local configuration file, the default values in lib/pubConf.py are used.

 # The data

 Some of the tools require a few pretty big databases (dbSNP, RefSeq, etc.).
 Run